wandyezj/wandyezj.github.io/docs/_drafts/story-game-cocktails-revise-2.md

 #### Exits

-During any scene where a player main character is involved, a player may choose to have their main character exit the party.
+During any scene where a players main character is involved, a player may choose to have their main character exit the party.
 Describe how the character exits the party.
 How do they feel?

 If your main character has exited the party but other players main characters are still at the party, set a scene with one of your minor characters that involves at least one main character still at the party.

 What if I still want to talk to someone who has left?
 You can't!
-Just like a ral party - things might not be resolved, prepare to be siappointed.
+Just like a real party - things might not be resolved, prepare to be disappointed.

+It's polite to ask other players if they are done with your character, but you don't have to.
 Might want to ask cool if it leaves?

 #### Dictate Scene